tizianocitro/ds-and-algo/patterns/stack/README.md

         return self.top is None
 ```

-The key difference here is that we're using a Node class to create nodes and linking them together to form a stack.
+The key difference here is that we're using a Node class to create nodes and link them together to form a stack.
 This method allows our stack to be dynamically sized, avoiding the overflow issue we saw with arrays.

 ### Stack Implementation in DIfferent Languages